 We are not coders anymore, but we all have built a webpage or at least uploaded a blog with all the images and formatted the text without using a single line of code.
-The page builders and blog editors have evolved so much that I sometimes don’t even use Microsoft Word to prepare my blog draft.
+The best page builders and blog editors have evolved so much that I sometimes don’t even use Microsoft Word to prepare my blog draft.
 Every option is available in HubSpot editor.
 Type, format, insert images and upload.
 It also supports basic image editing.
 Similarly, when you work on WordPress, you have page builders to assist you in uploading and formatting your content.
-Today, I will be comparing WordPress’s default block editor, and page builder Gutenberg with the World’s most popular WordPress website page builder, Elementor – This will be an interesting one.
+Today, I will be comparing WordPress’s default Gutenberg page builder with the World’s most popular WordPress website page builder, Elementor – This Gutenberg vs Elementor comparison will be an interesting one.

 - The Learning Curve

 - The Complete Ecosystem

 - Creating Pages

 When Google included speed as an official ranking factor because it is directly related to the user experience, the webmasters gave utmost importance to speed.
 If you want to rank your website well and want to make every page and every option quickly available to your website visitors, then the speed of the website should matter to you.

 Gutenberg websites are speedy.
 And, that mainly happens because of two reasons.

 - Gutenberg websites are lightweight and fast.

 - Unlike other WordPress page builders and editors, Gutenberg page builder doesn’t bring any extra code to your website.
 It’s all worked out by WordPress.
 It’s WordPress’s playground.